sphrilix/holy_greetings/README.md

 Discord-Bot to add automatic customizable greetings over voice chat if someone joining the server.
 ## 1. Init
 1. <code>pip install -r requirements.txt</code>
 2. Get a token and give the bot access to your Discord (see: https://www.writebots.com/discord-bot-token/).
+You also have to specify the previliges of the bot.
+   The easiest way is to give him adminstrator rights.
+He does not reequire the full range of this previliges to work, so you can specify more precisely what actually satisfy the needs.
+The bots must be able to acces events, chat and also voice-chat.
-3. After getting the token, run: <code>python main.py [insert token]</code>
+4. After getting the token, run: <code>python main.py [insert token]</code>
 ## 2. Usage
 After the Init section the bot is ready and should have joined your Discord (with the name you specified in **1.2**).
 Begin now to add your customized greetings through typing the commands in any text-channel.
 Be aware that no greetings are defined initially, so you have to add some before it is going to work.
 See the commands of the bot below.